 The annual gift exclusion for 2013 increased to $14,000.
 See Annual Exclusion, later.

 For gifts made to spouses who are not U.S. citizens, the annual exclusion has increased to $143,000.
-See Nonresident Aliens, later.
+See Nonresidents not Citizens of the United States, later.

 The top rate for gifts and generation-